Written by Allen Wyatt (last updated July 21, 2021)

 Note:

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (4358) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (4358) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Printing a Font List.

 Comprehensive VBA Guide Visual Basic for Applications (VBA) is the language used for writing macros in all Office programs.
 This complete guide shows both professionals and novices how to master VBA in order to customize the entire Office suite for their needs.
 Check out Mastering VBA for Office 2010 today!